tsirysndr/freebsd-up/README.md

 ### Network Options

 - `-b, --bridge <name>` - Name of the network bridge to use (e.g., br0)
+- `-p, --port-forward <mappings>` - Port forwarding rules in the format hostPort:guestPort (comma-separated for multiple)

+### Execution Options

+- `-d, --detach` - Run VM in the background and print VM name

 ### File Options